 Flavonoids, phytonutrients, and antioxidants found in celery can be crucial in reducing cancer risk in people.
 Luteolin and apigenin, its two flavonoids, have shown positive results against pancreatic cancer cells.
 Apigenin might also help deal with breast cancer cells.
 Another study found apigenin to have a protective quality when dealing with pancreatic tumors.

 3. Aid digestion

-An experiment on rats discovered that those who consumed celery had fewer ulcers.
-The rats were given an ethanol extract of celery at dosages of 250 and 500 mg/kg in body weight.
+An experiment on rats discovered that those that consumed celery had fewer ulcers.
+The rats were given an ethanol extract at dosages of 250 and 500 mg/kg in body weight.
 “The phytochemical screening showed the presence of various chemical constituents such as flavonoids, tannins, volatile oils, alkaloids, sterols, and/or triterpenes.
 Acute toxicity test revealed no deleterious or toxic symptoms or mortality over a period of 14 days,” according to an abstract of the study.

 4. Relieve heartburn

 As celery has low acidity, it can be used to remedy the problems of heartburn.
-One study recommended celery to patients who were suffering from acid reflux.
+One study recommended it to patients who were suffering from acid reflux.
 The American Association of Retired Persons (AARP) actually endorsed celery to deal with such issues.